-Description A Metaverse Instance offers Users synchronous Experiences to an arbitrary large number of Users.
+Description A Metaverse Instance offers Users Experiences that appear as synchronous to an arbitrary large number of Users.

 Comment Users can interact with one another and with a Metaverse Environment in real time as if they were in a Universe Environment.